pgreze/blog/content/posts/2021-01-08-gradle-custom-shortcut.md

 which lets you use Android Studio without installing Java or be sure all of your team is using the same compiler.

-That's convenient for sure, but it's not something your Gradle project is aware and so, if you're trying to use Gradle without Android Studio's help, you will probably fallback to your default system JDK, which is not the one that Android Studio is using.
+That's convenient for sure, but it's not something your Gradle project is aware of and so, if you're trying to use Gradle without Android Studio's help, you will probably fallback to your default system JDK, which is not the one that Android Studio is using.